sanskrit/learnsanskrit.org/content/guide/sounds/consonants.md

 {title Consonants}
 {aka {s vyaJjanAni} ("embellishments"), {s hal}}

-{dfn Consonants} are pronounced by modifying the basic flow of air through the mouth.
+{dfn Consonants} are sounds that we pronounce by changing the basic flow of air through the mouth.
+In Sanskrit, consonants use three different kinds of air

-{h Modifying the flow of air}

-There are three basic kinds of modifications:
+flow:

 {ul
     {li {s-dfn spRSTam}: full contact at the points of pronunciation.
 Air no